oroinc/documentation/user_guide/system_entities_leads.rst

 section (to create a custom field go to *System --> Entities --> Entity Management --> Create Field*).

-Once you have filled all the mandatory and desired fields, click :kbd:`Save and Close` button and you will get to the page of the Lead instance created.
+Once you have filled all the mandatory and desired fields, click :guilabel:`Save and Close` button and you will get to the page of the Lead instance created.
 The Lead will also appear in the grid.

 .. _user-guide-system-entities-leads-salesleads-tab-import-leads: